-Current Planned Retirement Benefit [RPRB Option (1)] Reformed Planned Retirement Benefit [RPRB Option (2)] Employee contribution while participating 8.0% of earnings 0.5% of earnings Benefit at retirement (service termination) - Monthly benefit Option (i) - Calculated as if you retired when you make election to participate Calculated as if you retired when you make election to participate Option (ii) - Calculated using your service and pay when your service terminates Lump sum benefit Option (i) - Based on number of years you worked after electing to participate Based on number of years you worked after electing to participate Option (ii) - No lump sum After service termination you cannot leave your lump sum in the plan After service termination you can leave your lump sum in the plan Investment earnings on lump sum benefit Option (i) only - The Retirement System's actual investment rate of return and the following schedule.
-The Retirement System's actual net investment rate of return.
+Reformed Planned Retirement Benefit [RPRB Option (1)] Reformed Planned Retirement Benefit [RPRB Option (2)] Employee contribution while participating 9.5% of earnings 0.5% of earnings Benefit at retirement (service termination) - Monthly benefit Option (i) - Calculated as if you retired when you make election to participate Calculated as if you retired when you make election to participate Option (ii) - Calculated using your service and pay when your service terminates Lump sum benefit Option (i) - Based on number of years you worked after electing to participate Based on number of years you worked after electing to participate Option (ii) - No lump sum After service termination you cannot leave your lump sum in the plan After service termination you can leave your lump sum in the plan Investment earnings on lump sum benefit The Retirement System's actual investment rate of return and the following schedule. (a) 0% if plan investment earnings are less than 0% (b) 100% of plan return up to 4% per year (c) 0% of plan return from 4% to 6% per year (d) 50% of plan earnings in excess of 6% per year (100% of plan earnings in excess of 6% per year if the System is at least 90% funded) The Retirement System's actual investment rate of return.
 Earnings could be less than 0%.
-You (a) 0% if plan investment earnings are less than 0% receive no downside (b) 100% of plan return up to 4% per year protection on the investment return. (c) 0% of plan return from 4% to 6% per year (d) 50% of plan earnings in excess of 6% per year
+You receive no downside protection on the investment return.